gps/newline-at-eof/README.md

 A GitHub Action that ensures that files end with exactly 1 newline at end of file.

-This Action runs only on `Pull Requests` and will fail if executed on push to `branch` events.
+This Action runs only on files modified in `Pull Requests`.
+It will fail if executed on other events.

 ## Inputs